ros-navigation/docs.nav2.org/2020summerOfCode/projects/localization.rst

 - Support 3D laser scanners, where 2D case could potentially be a simplified case
 - Accurately track the localization of a robot in a given occupancy grid

 The reason that specific method is left open-ended is to allow for creativity, novelty, or reimplementation of a what you feel is best.
 We have, however, analyzed other MCL variants as being good options.
 This may include reimplementing an A-MCL that is designed to be modified with modular components and support sampling from a 3D lidar.
 Another option is a NDT-MCL using NDT 2D/3D scan matching.
 Other options may be proposed and discussed with mentors during the application phase.
-The task involves 3D as well since there is no standard 3D localizer in ROS2 yet and more and more robust 3D SLAM libraries have emerged over the last 2 years.
+The task involves 3D as well since there is no standard 3D localizer in ROS 2 yet and more and more robust 3D SLAM libraries have emerged over the last 2 years.

 An optional but recommended feature of this work would be to also accept the inputs from multiple laser scanners.
 However it is not strictly required.